Crossing the Drake Passage to Antarctica (How Bad is it?)

 Armed with an internal water-ballasted stabilisation system and an ice-strengthened hull, under the command of an experienced captain and crew with thousands of hours at sea, we knew that we would be perfectly safe on our journey.

-This wasn’t a cruise ship that you might find in the Mediterranean or the Caribbean – this was a vessel designed to conquer anything that the ocean could throw at it, while conducting important scientific research.
+These aren’t cruise ships that you might find in the Mediterranean or the Caribbean – these are vessesl designed to conquer anything that the ocean could throw at it, while conducting important scientific research.

-If were to put our trust in any ship for crossing the Drake Passage, this was the one.
+If were to put our trust in any ship for crossing the Drake Passage, the ones under operation from our preferred operators are the ones to go with.

 Learn how to travel to Antarctica responsibly in our ultimate guide.